 GCSAA supports the development and use of science-based best management practices (BMPs) for fertilizer applications through superintendent-regulator-university partnerships at the local and state levels of government.
 To support this, the GCSAA launched in 2017 the 50 by 2020 BMP initiative.
-The goal is to have all 50 states with a BMP program in place by 2020 to ensure protection of human health and the environment and demonstrate the industry's commitment to environmental stewardship.
+The goal of this landmark initiative was to have all 50 states with a BMP program in place by 2020 to ensure protection of human health and the environment and demonstrate the industry's commitment to environmental stewardship.
+This goal was accomplished at the end of 2020.
 GCSAA supports golf course superintendents partnering with watershed groups and conservation organizations to develop their state BMP programs.